imartov/maxbitbot/README.md

-# Maxbitbot | Telegram Task Manager Bot
+# [Maxbitbot](https://t.me/maxbittg) | Telegram Task Manager Bot

 ## Overview

-The Telegram Task Manager Bot is a Python-based bot that helps users manage their tasks efficiently on the Telegram platform.
+The [Maxbitbot | Telegram Task Manager Bot](https://t.me/maxbittg) is a Python-based bot that helps users manage their tasks efficiently on the Telegram platform.
 Users can register, add tasks, modify them, mark them as complete, and delete them.

 ## Features